 4. Bertie Bassett

 When you think of Bristol, balloons and the fiesta, the Bertie Bassett special shapes are often some of the most memorable of all.
-There were created right here in Bristol; one in 1997 and the other in 2001 and operated by Phoenix Balloons.
-Along with the superbike and many other older favourites, the liquorice allsorts men returned last year for the 40th anniversary and stood tall over the fiesta once more.
+They were created right here in Bristol; one in 1997 and the other in 2001, operated by Phoenix Balloons.
+Along with the superbike and many other older favourites, the liquorice allsorts men returned in 2018 for the 40th anniversary and stood tall over the fiesta once more!

 Both Berties are now owned by Andrew Kaye in this country, who also owns Aston Martin, the Orange and the Barclays House.